OlympiaWorld Innsbruck

 OlympiaWorld Innsbruck is a multi-purpose sports facility complex in Innsbruck, Austria.
 It was opened in 1963.
-The complex served as the Olympic Park of the 1964 and 1976 Winter Olympics, as well as the 2012 and Winter Youth Olympics.
+The complex served as the Olympic Park of the 1964 and 1976 Winter Olympics, as well as the Winter Youth Olympics in 2012.

+The complex is owned by OlympiaWorld, a commercial company whose shareholders are the city of Innsbruck and the federal state of Tyrol, each with 50%, and is used as a base for sporting events, exhibitions, fairs, shows and concerts.

 Venues

 The sports park consists of eight venues: